 - Learn about the structure of the stanzas that comprise configuration files and how the attributes you want to edit are set up.
 See Configuration file structure.

 - Learn how different versions of the same configuration files in different directories are layered and combined so that you know the best place to put your file.
 See Configuration file precedence.

 - Consult the product documentation, including the .spec and .example files for the configuration file.
 These documentation files reside in the file system in

 $SPLUNK_HOME/etc/system/README, as well as in the last chapter of this manual.

-After you are familiar with the configuration file content and directory structure, and understand how to leverage Splunk Enterprise configuration file precedence, see How to edit a configuration file to learn how to safely modify your files.
+After you are familiar with the configuration file content and directory structure, and understand how to leverage Splunk Enterprise configuration file precedence, see How to edit a configuration file to learn how to safely change your files.

 Customize Splunk Web messages